Mossman Collection: History

 Mossman had a varied working life, running several businesses and a farm.
 He acquired a leasing company providing horse-drawn carriages for films.

 The museum houses 54 registered vehicles of Mossman's, as well as carriages from the Luton Museum Services collection.
 In total there are more than 63 vehicles on display, including original carriages from the 18th to the 20th centuries as well as replicas made for film work in the 20th century.

 Unusual vehicles include an 18th-century landau and an early-19th-century barouche, both in very good condition.
-There is also an 1890s 'char-a-bang' which dates from the early days of public transportation.
+There is also an 1890s charabanc which dates from the early days of public transportation.